The ASVAB Test Format

 Each of the subtests is of varying duration in both the formats of the test.
 The number of questions and timing for each subtest in both formats can be found on the official ASVAB website (http://official-asvab.com/whattoexpect_app.htm).
 You may please note that the time limits and number of questions for all subtests differ from traditional ASVAB to CAT-ASVAB.

-Though there are two different formats being used for military test ASVAB, it is ensured that the format of the test, in no way, proves beneficial or disadvantageous to test takers.
-The scoring process of the test ensures that all versions are scored on the same scale, the scores are equated, and accurately reflect a correct picture of the candidates' abilities and skills; thus facilitating the whole purpose of military test ASVAB.
+Though there are two different formats being used, it is ensured that the format of the test, in no way, proves beneficial or disadvantageous to test takers.
+The scoring process of the test ensures that all versions are scored on the same scale, the scores are equated, and accurately reflect a correct picture of the candidates' abilities and skills; thus facilitating the whole purpose of the ASVAB.